 Planting parsley seeds in pots indoors

-I actually prefer to grow all my parsley in pots and containers.
-Both for growing parsley indoors and outdoors.
+I prefer to grow all my parsley in pots and containers – for growing parsley both indoors and outdoors.

-Parsley can be grown from seed indoors year round but you will need to use a plant or grow light during the darkest times of the year.
+Parsley can be grown from seed indoors year-round, but you must use a plant or grow light during the darkest times of the year.

 One of the reasons I grow parsley in pots is that I bring the pots with parsley indoors in the fall.
 I can often keep the plants going and harvest for quite a while.